codenvibes/alx-backend-javascript/0x02-ES6_classes/README.md

     - `motor` (String)
     - `color` (String)
     - `range` (String)
-- Each attribute must be stored in an “underscore” attribute version (ex: name is stored in _name)
+- Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
-- For privacy reasons, when cloneCar is called on a EVCar object, the object returned should be an instance of Car instead of EVCar. bob@dylan:~$ cat 100-main.js import EVCar from './100-evcar.js';
+- For privacy reasons, when `cloneCar` is called on a EVCar object, the object returned should be an instance of `Car` instead of `EVCar`.

+bob@dylan:~$ cat 100-main.js
+import EVCar from './100-evcar.js';